pola-rs/polars-book/docs/user-guide/sql/show.md

 ```

 In this example, we create two DataFrames and register them with the `SQLContext` using different names.
-We then execute a `SHOW TABLES` statement using the `query()` method of the `SQLContext` object, which returns a DataFrame containing a list of all the registered tables and their names.
+We then execute a `SHOW TABLES` statement using the `execute()` method of the `SQLContext` object, which returns a DataFrame containing a list of all the registered tables and their names.
 The resulting DataFrame is then printed using the `print()` function.

 Note that the `SHOW TABLES` statement only lists tables that have been registered with the current `SQLContext`.
 If you register a DataFrame with a different `SQLContext` or in a different Python session, it will not appear in the list of tables returned by `SHOW TABLES`.